 Fluid in the Ear

-Fluid in the middle ear can be painful especially for children.
+Fluid in the middle ear can replace with can cause ear fullness, impaired hearing & hearing loss especially for children.

 Find out how the EarPopper can help here.